apacheignite/documentation/sql/distributed-dml.md

 [block:callout]
 {
   "type": "success",
-  "body": "All settings related with distrubuted joins, etc., are propagated from original `SqlFieldsQuery` to new one when doing a two-step **SELECT**, so that the user has more fine-grained control over its execution."
+  "body": "All settings related with distrubuted joins, etc., are propagated from original `SqlFieldsQuery` to new one when doing a two-step **SELECT**, so that the user has more fine-grained control over its execution.", "title": "Fine query settings are honored by DML too" }
-}
 [/block]